qqaazz800624/Computer-Programming/README.md

-# C/C++ Programming

-This repository contains the learning materials and assignments for the C/C++ Programming Course.
-This course introduces students to the essential concepts of programming using C and C++.
-C/C++ is one of the most fundamental and widely used programming languages today, and mastering it will provide students with a solid foundation for software development, system design, and even hardware programming.

-## Course Overview

-C/C++ is the go-to language for system-level programming and has applications in a wide variety of fields, including firmware, hardware design, and large-scale software systems.
-C++ builds on the foundation of C by introducing Object-Oriented Programming (OOP) concepts, which are crucial for the development of large and complex software projects.
-Learning C/C++ will also provide a smooth transition to other OOP languages, such as Java.

-**Why learn C/C++?**
-- **Versatility**: C/C++ is used across hardware, software, and embedded systems development.
-- **Efficiency**: Learning the fundamentals of programming through C/C++ helps you understand how computers process information.
-- **Foundation for OOP**: C++ offers modern OOP concepts that make software design and development more efficient.
-- **Maker Applications**: C/C++ is the foundation of development for Arduino and other Maker tools, enhancing your ability to work on DIY electronics projects.

-The course will be delivered in a hybrid format, with online sessions alternating with in-person discussions and problem-solving.
-This structure maximizes time efficiency and ensures that students have ample opportunity to apply the concepts learned.

-## Course Content

-### Chapter 1: Introduction to C
-- Data Types
-- Variables
-- Basic Input and Output

-### Chapter 2: Flow Control Statements
-- Conditional Statements
-- Loops

-### Chapter 3: Arrays
-- One-Dimensional Arrays
-- Two-Dimensional Arrays

-### Chapter 4: Characters and Strings

-### Chapter 5: Pointers

-### Chapter 6: Functions

-### Chapter 7: Structures and File Handling

-### Chapter 8: Introduction to C++
-- Object Usage
-- Reference Types
-- Function Overloading

-### Chapter 9: C++: Object-Oriented Programming
-- Classes and Objects
-- Encapsulation, Inheritance, and Polymorphism

-### Chapter 10: C++: Friend Functions, Operator Overloading, and Inheritance
-- Friends and Friend Classes
-- Operator Overloading
-- Inheritance Hierarchies
+# Computer Programming (C/C++)

+This repository contains materials, examples, and exercises for the **C/C++ Programming Course**.
+C/C++ is a fundamental programming language and one of the most commonly used in various fields such as hardware design, firmware development, and system software.
+By mastering C/C++, you'll gain a deep understanding of how computers process information and develop essential programming skills.

+C++ extends C with object-oriented programming (OOP) principles, which are crucial in designing large-scale software.
+Learning OOP concepts through C++ will also make it easier to pick up other OOP-based languages like Java.

+Furthermore, C/C++ is the foundation of the Arduino programming language, making it an excellent starting point for those interested in hardware programming and the Maker community.

+## Course Format
+This course will follow a **hybrid learning format**.
+Every week, there will be online lessons, followed by in-person discussions and Q&A sessions every other week.
+This structure will help maximize learning efficiency.

+## Course Outline

+1. **Chapter 1: Introduction to C Programming**
+   - Data types, variables, and basic input/output

+2. **Chapter 2: Control Statements**
+   - Conditional statements and loops

+3. **Chapter 3: Arrays**
+   - One-dimensional and two-dimensional arrays

+4. **Chapter 4: Characters and Strings**
+   - Working with character data and string manipulation

+5. **Chapter 5: Pointers**
+   - Understanding pointers and memory management

+6. **Chapter 6: Functions**
+   - Defining and using functions

+7. **Chapter 7: Structures and File Handling**
+   - Structs and file operations

+8. **Chapter 8: Introduction to C++**
+   - Using objects, reference types, and function overloading

+9. **Chapter 9: Object-Oriented Programming in C++**
+   - OOP concepts like encapsulation, inheritance, and polymorphism

+10. **Chapter 10: Advanced C++ Topics**
+    - Friend functions, operator overloading, and inheritance